 FILM STUDIES A LEVEL

 The specification builds on the cineliteracy learners have developed informally since childhood.
 They will also engage with a wide range of different kinds of films, developing skills of observation, critical analysis and personal reflection, as well as developing their creativity and practical skills, either in audio-visual or written form.
 A variety of forms of assessment are used, with the intention of producing imaginative, active learners.

-C or preferably higher in Media Studies, Film Studies or English Literature.
+Grade 4 or preferably higher in Media Studies, Film Studies or English Literature.